How to Screen a Rental Applicant Who Doesn't Provide an SSN

 There are two main reasons why an applicant wouldn’t provide an SSN on an application:

-The first reason is fairly self-explanatory, and a valid reason.
-However, it’s important to note that just because they literally do not have an SSN doesn’t mean they should be automatically rejected.
+Many immigrants don’t have a social security number.
+However, it’s important to note that just because they don’t have an SSN doesn’t mean they should be automatically rejected.

-There is no federal law that requires an SSN be provided on an application.
-Furthermore, there’s also no federal law that prohibits renting to an illegal immigrant.
+There is no federal law that requires an SSN to be provided on an application.
+Furthermore, no law prohibits renting to an illegal immigrant.

 warning